jepegit/cellpy/docs/tutorials/getting_started_tutorial.rst

 and try again.

 Now let's try to be a bit more ambitious.
-Start up python again if you not still running it and try this:
+Start up python again if you are not still running it and try this:

 .. code-block:: python